 How to make it (with photos)

 - Gluten-Free Flour - I used Bob's Red Mill 1-to-1 Gluten-Free Baking Flour.
-Really, any gluten-free flour will do!
+Really, any all purpose gluten-free flour will do!
 You could even use cornstarch or potato starch.

-See the recipe card at the bottom for full ingredients and quantities.
+See the recipe card for a full ingredients with quantities.

-Preheat your oven, then follow these simplified 4 steps to make the best gluten-free apple pie without the fuss!
+Preheat your oven, then follow these four simple steps to learn how to make gluten-free apple pie.

 - Preheat: Preheat the oven to 350 degrees F.